QuantLet/Styleguide-and-FAQ/Styleguide.md

 #### _Important_:
 1. Make sure that the provided 'Name of Quantlet' and the actual filename of your provided Codefile is identical!
 Otherwise the automatic Readme.md creation will be incomplete.
 2. If a Quantlet is written in more than one programming language (i.e. Matlab/SAS), add relevant data fields like Author[Matlab], Author[SAS], Submitted[Matlab], Submitted[SAS], ... to the Metainfo.txt if you want to distinguish between different versions/languages.
+3. The first five metainfo fields are necessary, the [yamldebugger](https://github.com/lborke/yamldebugger) explicitely checks them.
+You can also provide your own metainfo fields in your "metainfo.txt" as long as they are YAML-compliant.

 #### We use YAML to format metainfo.txt to make things easy and fast